Category Final Year Project

 Please give at least 5 citations to support your introduction.
 Your reference doesn’t have to be the latest because maybe some references refer to the basic fundamental or highlight certain past researchers.

-Example introduction for chapter 1
+Title: Introduction for chapter 1

 This chapter discusses the research background that drives this project and the reasons why it is important.
 Following an explanation of the problem statement, which clarifies the problem to be solved, comes the study’s scope, which establishes the project’s main objectives.
 The research questions and objectives are then presented, which briefly outline the project’s progression and finally provide an idea of what to anticipate from this study.
 At the end of this chapter, the study’s importance for this project will also be discussed.